reruo321/Java_Practice/Chapter-07/README.md

 - Interface is always *public* and *abstract*.
 - Interface methods can be ***public abstract***, *public default*, and *public static*.
 (If omitted, *public abstract* is automatically attached by a compiler.)
 - *default* methods inside interface provide the new functions with backward compatibility, without having to refactor the old implementations.
 It needs its body to be declared.
-- *static* methods inside interface is similar to that of its class version.
-It should have its body, too.
+- *static* methods inside interface are similar to those of their class versions.
+They should have their bodies, too.
 - Constants can be declared inside interface, and they become *public static final*.
 (Can omit it.)

 ※ Note: Since Java 9, you can add *private* methods and *private static* methods in interface.
-They cannot be abstract, and only available inside interface.
-Private static method can be used inside other static and non-static interface methods, but private non-static one cannot be used inside private static methods.
-Both of them are not inherited by sub-interfaces or implementations, so that it enhances encapsulation.
+- They cannot be abstract, and only available inside interface.
+- Private static method can be used inside other static and non-static interface methods
+- Private non-static one cannot be used inside private static methods.
+- Both of them are not inherited by sub-interfaces or implementations, so that it enhances encapsulation.